Creative Briefs: Guide + Templates & Examples

 If you want to learn about different budgeting methods, take a look at this article:

-Step #8: Ask for feedback
+#8 Ask for feedback

 Once you have completed the brief, you should ask for feedback from project stakeholders, such as your client or company executives, as well as your project team members

-You can organize a project kickoff meeting where people could express their opinions and ideas together or just send everyone a copy of the brief and have them send the feedback back to you.
+You can organize a project kickoff meeting where people can express their opinions and ideas together or just send everyone a copy of the brief and have them send the feedback back to you.

-Step #9: Review and edit
+#9 Review and edit

 You can go back and forth between these 2 steps until both you and the stakeholders are satisfied with the brief.

-Step #10: Distribute the brief
+#10 Distribute the brief

 Once the creative brief is finished, distribute it to everyone working on the project.